Serving North Georgia Including Forsyth, Gwinnett and Hall Counties

 When people hear the term “white-collar crime,” they often think of high profile cases that make the news.
 White-collar crimes cover a broad range of crimes that vary in severity, however.
 Commonly prosecuted white-collar crimes include forgery, theft, fraud, embezzlement, breach of fiduciary duty, tax evasion, and computer crimes.
 At Carter/Pilgrim, we have experience fighting for our clients’ rights in white-collar crime cases.

-At Carter/Pilgrim, our experienced Atlanta criminal defense lawyers understand the seriousness of facing criminal charges.
+At Carter/Pilgrim, our experienced criminal defense lawyers understand the seriousness of facing criminal charges.
 We take the time to listen carefully to our clients and their goals for their case.
 Based on our thorough investigation of the charges, we develop an effective criminal defense strategy.
-If you’re facing a criminal charge in Atlanta, we can help.
+If you’re facing a criminal charge in North Georgia, we can help.
 Contact our law firm today to schedule your consultation.